Did you know that there are no laws or restrictions governing the production of commercial seed mixes??

 That means that everything from the quality of the grains used to chemical additives goes without supervision.
 Did you ever notice the handful of “dust” at the bottom of your pre-packaged mix?
 While a certain amount of dust is to be expected as seed hulls break apart, much of the dust in these bags are due to the disintegration of old, dry and brittle product, non-food related shop dusts and “whatever else”.
 When I found this out years ago, I almost fell over.

-Seed is an essential part of the diet for my cockatiels and quaker, so I decided to take matters into my own hands.
+Seed is an essential part of the diet for my cockatiels, so I decided to take matters into my own hands.
 I called my vet and asked her what she feeds her cockatiels and she told me she uses only human-grade grains.
 The production and processing of these grains ARE subject to government regulation.

 All of the grains I use in making my seed mix are human-grade and organic.
 They can be found in the bulk bin department of Whole Foods, or a similar establishment.
 The directions are easy: Buy ’em, put ’em in a bowl and mix ’em up!